mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/collections/lookup.md

 Collections are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer.

+You can look up specific collections by making a GET request to the [!DNL Offer Library] API that includes the collection `id` in the request path.

 **API format**

 ```http